Shayan-B/Shayan-B/README.md

 I have a great interest in data science and machine learning, with some experience in:

 - **Data Analysis**: Experienced in Extracting, cleaning, and transforming data using Pandas and Polars.
-- **Machine Learning**: Proficient Building predictive models with scikit-learn.
+- **Machine Learning**: Proficient in Building predictive models with scikit-learn.
 - **Deep Learning**: Familiar with Developing neural networks and models using TensorFlow (Mostly Dense and CNN).
 - **Statistical Analysis**: Familiar with statistical analysis and hypothesis testing using R.
 - **Optimization**: Familiar with Solving optimization problems with CVXPY.